All-American Girl (TV series): Romantic relationships

 Throughout All-American Girl, Margaret Kim flutters around multiple male characters and maintains about 7 short-lived relationships, all of which last for only one episode.
 The first episode "Mom, Dad, This is Kyle", centers on Margaret Kim and her American boyfriend Kyle, whom her mother constantly claims is a "loser" and that he is not right for her.
 Margaret then counters that her mother only disapproves of Kyle because he's not Korean, and a fight ensues.
-Margaret does not in fact have strong feelings for Kyle, she simply refuses to back down to her mother, who appears to be equally stubborn.
+Margaret does not in fact have strong feelings for Kyle, but she simply refuses to back down to her mother, who appears to be equally stubborn.
 In this sense, Margaret's romantic relationship is downplayed in favor of highlighting the conflicting, but loving, relationship between Margaret and her mother.
 In the second episode, the opposite situation occurs and Margaret finds herself dating a Korean boy that her mother has set her up with.
 Margaret's mother is ecstatic, but Margaret finds herself slowly altering her behavior to suit the desires of her Korean suitor—by the end of the episode, she ends the charade by coming clean about her true personality and their relationship ends.
 Unfortunately, because Margaret was honest and true to herself, she ends up losing a relationship due to the discrepancy between her "American" self and her "Korean" self.
-In following episodes, Margaret finds herself dating a variety of male characters, including a Professor, a repairman, and a criminal.
+In subsequent episodes, Margaret finds herself dating a variety of male characters, including a professor, a handyman, and a criminal.

-Margaret's love life through the show appears to be whimsical, inconsistent, and insubstantial.
-Her suitors come across as short-term vehicles used to push the show along.
-These romantic encounters do not aid in developing Margaret's character, nor do they serve a larger purpose within the scope and plot of the show.
-Most notably, famous actor and director Quentin Tarantino guest stars as one of Margaret's love interests in "Pulp Sitcom".

-Asian American family

-The Kim family is intended to be portrayed as a typical Asian American family.
-Some values they exhibit that the show classifies as Asian American include waiting for everyone to be seated at meals before beginning to eat, placing high value on education and success, children being obedient to their parents, and placing the most importance on the eldest son.